Denis Drăguș: Trabzonspor

-On 25 June 2024, Turkish side Trabzonspor announced the signing of Drăguș for a rumoured transfer fee of €1.7 million.
+On 25 June 2024, Turkish side Trabzonspor transferred Drăguș for a rumoured fee of €1.7 million.
 He registered his debut on 25 July, in a 2–0 away win over Ružomberok in the Europa League second qualifying round, and one week later scored the only goal of the second leg.

 Drăguș scored his first Süper Lig goal for Trabzonspor on 30 November 2024, opening the scoring in the eighth minute of a 1–2 away defeat to Alanyaspor.
 On 6 April 2025, on his first start of the year, he scored in a 1–4 league defeat to Fenerbahçe.

-On 18 July 2025, following an unconvincing debut campaign at Trabzonspor, he joined fellow Süper Lig side Eyüpspor on a one-year loan deal.
+On 18 July 2025, following an unconvincing debut campaign at Trabzonspor, Drăguș joined fellow Süper Lig side Eyüpspor on a one-year loan deal.
+After making twelve appearances without scoring, his loan was terminated early.
+He then returned to Gaziantep on a short-term loan for the remainder of the season, scoring two goals in twelve appearances in all competitions.

+In August 2026, Trabzonspor president Ertuğrul Doğan announced that Drăguș was no longer part of the club's plans, amid reports linking him with a move to Romanian team FCSB.

+FCSB

+On 4 September 2026, Drăguș returned to Romania by signing a three-year contract with FCSB.
+He was offered a salary of €1 million per season, which reportedly made him the highest-paid player in the history of Liga I at the time.

 International career

-On 10 September 2018, Drăguș made his debut for the Romania national team in a 2–2 UEFA Nations League draw with Serbia.
-The following year, he was intended to represent the under-21 side in the 2019 European Championship, but was sidelined from the squad due to a calcaneus fracture.
+Drăguș made his senior debut for the Romania national team on 10 September 2018, appearing in a 2–2 UEFA Nations League draw with Serbia.
+The following year, he was set to represent the under-21 side at the 2019 European Championship, but was ruled out due to a calcaneus fracture.

-Drăguș scored his first senior international goal on 17 November 2022, in a 1–2 friendly loss to Slovenia at Cluj Arena.
-He netted again three days later, in a 5–0 away thrashing of Moldova.
+Drăguș scored his first senior international goal on 17 November 2022, in a 1–2 friendly defeat to Slovenia at Cluj Arena, and three days later added another in a 5–0 win away to Moldova.

-On 7 June 2024, Drăguș was named in Romania's squad for Euro 2024.
-Ten days later, he scored a goal in a 3–0 win over Ukraine in the opening group match, aiding to his country's first victory in the competition in 24 years.
-He started in all four games of the tournament, as Romania won its group but was eliminated by the Netherlands in the round of 16.
+In June 2024, Drăguș was named in Romania's squad for Euro 2024.
+At the tournament, he scored in the 3–0 victory over Ukraine in their opening group match, helping secure the country's first European Championship win in 24 years.
+He featured in all four of Romania's matches, as the team topped its group before being eliminated by the Netherlands in the round of 16.

+In 2025, Drăguș was involved in Romania's 2026 World Cup qualifying campaign, notably scoring twice in the opening 20 minutes of a 2–2 draw with Cyprus on 9 September, and being sent off one minute after coming on as a substitute in a 3–1 defeat to Bosnia and Herzegovina on 15 November.
+Romania ultimately finished third in their group but advanced to the second round via their Nations League ranking, where they were eliminated by Turkey.